klezovics/superchat-backend-challenge-arturs-klezovics/README.md

 It also allows users to receive messages from their contacts.

 Controllers act as thin wrappers for the services.

+The key expected axis of change would be the following
+- Number of communication channels
+- Different tokens/placeholders which needs to be replaced

+In this regard the system follows the open/closed principle to make adding new tokens/communication channels easy.
+To see this look at the code of the "TokenReplacementService" and "MessageDeliveryService".

 Key flows through the application are covered by unit/integration tests.